College Adviser Position Description

 Responsibilities:

-1. Provide one-on-one admissions and financial-aid advice to any student or family seeking assistance.
+1. Provide one-on-one admissions and financial-aid advice to any student or family from your assigned school

-• Encourage students to consider a broad range of appropriate college choices, emphasizing concepts of match and fit.
+• Encourage students to consider a broad range of postsecondary choices, emphasizing concepts of match and fit.

-• Discuss with each 12th-grade student a comprehensive college timeline, including application deadlines for admission and financial aid.
+• Discuss a comprehensive college timeline, including application deadlines for admission and financial aid

-2. Organize group events that encourage students and their families to consider, plan for, and apply to colleges and universities.
+2. Organize group events that encourage students and their families to consider, plan for, and apply to various postsecondary opportunities

-• Visit classrooms, assemblies, and club meetings to offer VCAC services and emphasize the importance of college
+• Visit classrooms, assemblies, and club meetings to offer VCAC services and explain various aspects of the college-going process.

-• Hold group workshops and presentations regarding post-secondary education
+• Hold group workshops and presentations regarding the importance of postsecondary education.

-• Visit feeder middle schools to encourage early planning for college
+• Visit feeder middle schools to encourage early college and career planning.

-• Work with local community groups—churches, boys and girls clubs, social-service providers—to offer group events outside school setting and hours
+• Partner with local community groups—churches, non-profits, social-service providers—to provide postsecondary planning information to the community and host events outside school setting and hours.

-3. Establish productive working relationships with principals, counselors, and teachers in each assigned high school
+3. Establish productive working relationships with principals, counselors, and teachers in each assigned school

-• Assess, in consultation with the VCAC program director and school personnel, the particular needs of each school, and adapt programs and activities to meet these needs
+• Assess, in consultation with program staff and school personnel, the particular needs of each school, and adapt programs and activities to meet these needs.

-• Actively seek the advice and counsel of the on-site supervisor and other guidance personnel at each partner high school
+• Actively seek the advice and counsel of the on-site supervisor and other personnel at each partner school.

-• Participate in extra-curricular activities of the school site or community which empower students, build relationships, and contribute to the college-going culture
+• Participate in extra-curricular activities of your school site which empower students, build relationships, and contribute to the postsecondary planning efforts.

 4. Represent the AmeriCorps program